 A holiday in Bali always calls for some sort of shopping for souvenirs or memorabilia of the trip, and the best place to search would be in the artistic central region of the island, namely Ubud and its Ubud Art Market.

-Bali art markets, in general, are always on itinerary lists, especially as the various items sold are typically Balinese, unique and some unavailable elsewhere.
-In Ubud’s case, most visitors’ favorite leisure includes easy strolls to the heart of the town, made possible by footpaths that virtually pass every aspect of Balinese culture and life.
-Ubud Art Market is one among the laid-back strolls, reachable from the Wanara Wana Monkey Forest Sanctuary just down south, an approximate kilometer from the market.
+Bali art markets, in general, are always on itinerary lists, especially as the various items sold are typically Balinese, unique, and some unavailable elsewhere.
+In Ubud’s case, most visitors’ favorite leisure activities include easy strolls to the heart of the town, made possible by footpaths that virtually pass every aspect of Balinese culture and life.
+Ubud Art Market is one of the laid-back strolls, reachable from the Wanara Wana Monkey Forest Sanctuary just down south, an approximate kilometer from the market.

 Shopping here is not always about an actual purchase.
-Viewing the various items on display from one stall to another is a highlight on its own, showing the craftsmanship and the artistry of the Balinese.
-Admiring all the shops and stalls usually cannot be accomplished in one day.
-So if you spot an item of your interest, you might come back another day to bargain or settle the deal.
+Viewing the various items on display from one stall to another is a highlight on its own, showing the craftsmanship and artistry of the Balinese.
+Admiring all the shops and stalls can usually not be accomplished in one day.
+So if you spot an item of interest, you might come back another day to bargain or settle the deal.

-Compared to art markets in Bali’s other main tourist destinations such as Kuta, the Ubud Art Market can be considered to feature higher quality items and a larger mixture.
-Although beach clothes and shirts printer with “Bali” on them, and ikat woven skirts, Balinese style paintings, woodcarvings, and woven baskets can be found almost everywhere on the island, items ranging from quadruple-colored bohemian skirts of satin, Moroccan-style oil lamps, quilt-stitched batik camisoles, and brass Buddha statuettes, are somewhat the staple, typical Ubud Art Market curios.
+Compared to art markets in Bali’s other main tourist destinations, such as Kuta, the Ubud Art Market can be considered to feature higher-quality items and a larger mixture.
+Although beach clothes and shirts with “Bali” on them, ikat woven skirts, Balinese style paintings, woodcarvings, and woven baskets can be found almost everywhere on the island, items ranging from quadruple-colored bohemian skirts of satin, Moroccan-style oil lamps, quilt-stitched batik camisoles, and brass Buddha statuettes are somewhat the staple, typical Ubud Art Market curios.

 The Ubud market offers not only exemplary Balinese items but rather a universal and international assortment, catering to visitors of all tastes.
-The items found here also tend to be of a higher artistic value compared to other art markets such as Kuta.
+The items found here also tend to be of higher artistic value compared to other art markets, such as Kuta.

 Prices vary, depending on your bargaining skills.
 Haggling is expected and indeed encouraged as part of the fun of shopping, but do so politely and with a smile.
-It is often helpful to decide upon the most you want to pay for an item before you start bargaining.
+It is often helpful to decide how much you want to pay for an item before you start bargaining.

 Unlike the various shops aligning the Monkey Forest Road, most stalls at the Ubud Art Market bear no barcode or set price, so start customary bargaining.
-Start at about half the asking price and go up till a compromise is reached.
+Start at about half the asking price and go up until a compromise is reached.
 Refrain from buying anything if it is the first day of your holiday.
-Do a little survey while you’re enjoying your first day and get accustomed to the prices
+Do a little survey while you’re enjoying your first day and getting accustomed to the prices.

 The market is open daily from 08:00 to 18:00, and some of the stalls are even open until late at night.
 The market is divided into two main allotments.
 The western block is the main art market, and the eastern block is a traditional market serving daily groceries and necessities.